 Harvest gold had its moment in the 1970s, particularly for appliances.
 A harvest gold refrigerator sets a vintage tone for any kitchen.
 You also may use this color on cabinets or on kitchen tiles.

-Play up the retro effect with colors and accessories.
+Play up the retro effect with period-appropriate colors and accessories.
 Avocado was very popular during this era, so little touches of the dark green around your kitchen (think place mats or a vintage phone) creates a fun, kitschy vibe.
 Look for other '70s-inspired design details such as bubbly or paisley prints to complete the impression.